-We have been getting a lot more request for frozen locker beef than ever before in the last couple of weeks and we wish that we could deliver the meat immediately.
-However, our beef will be ready for pickup in December 2020 and no sooner because that is when the calf will be the correct weight and maturity.
-One of the main problems raising grass fed beef is the challenge of keeping the daily weight gain high.
-If the calves do not gain weight on a daily basis (around 3 pounds per day) then they may begin to burn fat to make up for the lost nutrition and if too much fat is burned then the finished meat may grade lower.
-In general, the grades are prime, choice, and select.
-Prime is the best grade, prime has the most marbled fat and results in the most tender steaks.
+In general, grades consist of Prime, Choice, and Select.
+Prime is considered the best grade due to it’s high content of marbled fat, resulting in the most tender steaks.
 Prime also yields the most meat from a carcass.
 Select is the lower grade, has less marbled fat and may not be as tender.
 Select also yields less meat from the same carcass.
-So when you purchase a carcass, you get more cut up beef from prime than you would from select; therefore, prime is a better deal than select since you get more meat for the same dollar.
+So when you purchase a carcass, you get more cut up beef from prime than you would from select; therefore, prime is the better deal since you get more meat for the same dollar.

-In May, the grass turns green and begins to grow.
-At this point the retained calves begin gaining weight.
-They are left to graze all summer and fall and they typically reach a final weight of about 1300 pounds by December, depending on the grazing conditions during the summer.
+In May when the grass turns green and begins to grow, the retained calves begin gaining weight.
+They are left to graze all summer and fall and typically reach a final weight of about 1300 pounds by December, depending on the grazing conditions during the summer.
 At this point they are about 22 months old.

 The point being made is that this is a long term process.
 It takes 22 months to make a finished product and it takes 12 months of advance notice to know how many calves to retain.
 If we think that there will be high demand, then we hold back more calves in January.
 If we think the demand will be low, we hold back fewer calves in January.
 We must know 12 months in advance what the demand will be.

-Finally a note about the national meat supply, calves are usually born in the spring or fall, but as you saw above they can gain weight at different rates in the winter, so you will have cattle approaching harvest weight at different times during the year.
-Also, feedlots are used to control weight gain on the cattle as well, and keep the beef supply matched to consumer demand.
-In the normal situation, beef is prepared for export, grocery meat cases, and restaurants.
-In our abnormal times now, we still have the same amount of beef, but it is just not getting to the end user as quickly since the restaurants are now closed.
-Eventually, the amount of beef heading to grocers will increase and there will be plenty of meat available on shelves again.
-Once the restaurants reopen, there will be another supply jolt as beef is re-routed from grocers back to the restaurants, so you may see an undersupply at the restaurants and an oversupply at the grocers; eventually this will work out and supplies should return to normal.
+Finally, a note about the national meat supply: Calves are usually born in the spring or fall, but as you saw above they can gain weight at different rates in the winter causing cattle to approach harvest weight at different times throughout the year.
+Feedlots are used to control weight gain on the cattle as well and keep the beef supply matched to consumer demand.
+In a normal situation, beef is prepared for export, grocery meat cases, and restaurants.
+During this abnormal time we still have the same amount of beef but it is not getting to the end user as quickly because the restaurants are now closed.
+Eventually, the amount of beef headed to grocers will increase and there will be plenty of meat available on shelves again.
+Once the restaurants reopen, there will be another supply jolt as beef is rerouted from grocers back to the restaurants, meaning you may see an under-supply at the restaurants and an over-supply at the grocers; eventually this will work out and supplies should return to normal.

 At Grant Creek Ranch we are continuing to raise calves for the national market and our freezer beef program.
 We are also trying to increase our herd size so that we can provide even more calves to the market.
 We will continue to grow our freezer beef business and continue to provide 700 pound calves into the national beef chain.
 We are glad to see that beef is a product that consumers desire!